 Daytime Wounds "Heal More Quickly"

 At Bluebird Care we pride ourselves in providing the highest quality home and live in care services.
 To ensure we consistently meet our high standards, we feel it is important to keep up to date with the latest health care news.
-Our manager at Bluebird Care Redbridge found the news piece “Daytime wounds heal more quickly” particularly interesting.
+Our Supervisor at Bluebird Care Essex West found the news piece “Daytime wounds heal more quickly” particularly interesting.
 If you wish to find out more about this topic “click read more”.Wounds heal more quickly if they occur during the day rather than after dark, a study suggests.

 It found burns sustained at night took an average of 28 days to heal, but just 17 for those that happened in daytime.